swiss-territorial-data-lab/proj-sda/README.md

 $ python scripts/filter_detections.py config/config_det.yaml
 ```

-The inference workflow has been automated and can be run for a batch of years (to be specified in the script) by executing these commands:
+The inference workflow has been automated and can be run for a batch of years (to be specified in the script) with the template configuration file `config_det.template.yaml` by executing these commands:
 ```
 $ scripts/get_dem.sh
 $ scripts/batch_process.sh
 ```

-It can also be run automatically for several models (to be specified in the script) by executing these commands:
+It can also be run automatically for several models (to be specified in the script) with the template configuration file `config_det.template.yaml` by executing these commands:
 ```
 $ scripts/get_dem.sh
 $ scripts/get_swissimage_footprint.sh
 $ scripts/batch_process_multi_models.sh
 ```

+The template configuration file should not be modified, except for the line 81 where the right years should be specified in a list.

 ## Sandbox